Discover Botswana : Society (social life)

 Education, a government priority

 Since its independence in 1966 and the discovery of diamonds generating new sources of revenue for the state, the government has made major efforts to guarantee the right to education for all its citizens, devoting almost 10% of its public expenditure to national education.
 Since schooling is free, virtually all children aged seven and over attend elementary school.
 However, some of the costs inherent in schooling must still be borne by the family, especially for those living in small villages who have to relocate some of their members to the city with the children.
 At the end of elementary school, a selection process takes place with an exam, and only those with the highest marks go on to secondary school.
 School fees were introduced, along with a system of scholarships for the less well-off.
-For three years, pupils study at the community junior school, the equivalent of the French collège, and sit another exam at the end.
+For three years, pupils study at the community junior school, the equivalent of the French collège, and take another exam at the end of the course.
 The best performers can then go on to the senior secondary school, which corresponds to the French lycée, but only for two years.
 This is, of course, the "royal" route to university.
 Technical colleges, the equivalent of CAPs and other more technical courses, cater for the bulk of secondary school students, who will find here a more applied and professionally-oriented training.
 The brightest go on to study at the University of Botswana, based in Gaborone, or abroad on government or foreign scholarships, notably in the USA, England or South Africa.
 But unlike in many African countries, once they have completed their studies, Botswanans return home, often to set up their own businesses.

 The place of women

 In this traditionally patriarchal society, women's role was originally that of homemaker.
 They had few rights, and were under the orders of the head of the family.
 However, in this modernizing country, mores are tending to change, and it wasn't until 2004 that the law on marital authority was finally abolished.
 Later, in October 2012, another victory for women came when the Constitutional Court set a precedent by allowing women to inherit.
-Previously, according to a customary law enshrined in the Constitution, only the men in a family had full inheritance rights on the death of a father or husband.
+Previously, according to a customary law enshrined in the Constitution, the men in a family had full inheritance rights on the death of a father or husband.
 But attitudes are gradually changing, as is the role of women in society.
 With higher school enrolment and literacy rates among women, Botswana is an exception in Africa.
 This is linked to the central role accorded to women in the management of the home and domestic affairs.
 Here, perhaps more than anywhere else in Africa, the proverb applies: "The man decides by day what the woman has suggested to him by night" In addition, parity in government and big business is gradually taking hold, and there are now a significant number of female ministers and directors.
 It is estimated that nearly 35% of businesses are run by women entrepreneurs, with government support.
 Moreover, to balance family and professional life, almost half of all women use contraceptives to control their fertility.

 Marriage, a tradition in perdition